Veeeetzzzz/pest-control-booking-system/README.md

 Azure AD application registration completed with the necessary redirect URIs

-Suitable host such as Azure Web Services.
+Suitable host that supports Github intergration - Azure Web Services & Vercel both offer React tempalates to link your Github too and easily deploy this project.

 # Installation